AvikCodeCrafter/Jenkins-Java-springboot-webapp-Sonar-argo-k8s-gitops/README.md

 ** Note: To avoid issues with local setup, Java versions and other dependencies, I would recommend the docker way. **

-### Execute locally (Java 11 needed) and access the application on http://localhost:8080
+### Execute locally (Java 17 needed) and access the application on http://localhost:8080 or on EIP/EC2 Public IP on port 8080.
+make sure to open port 8080 on security group

 ```
 java -jar target/spring-boot-web.jar